Information on the Hedgerow Regulations including guidance documents and leaflets, also how to make an application to the Local Planning Authority.

-Under the Hedgerows Regulations 1997 it is now against the law to remove most countryside hedgerows without the prior permission of the Local Planning Authority.
+Under the Hedgerows Regulations 1997, it is now against the law to remove most countryside hedgerows without the prior permission of the Local Planning Authority.
 To get permission to remove a hedgerow you must notify the Local Planning Authority.
-If the authority decide to prohibit the removal of an important hedgerow it must let you know within six weeks (by serving a hedgerow Retention Notice).
+If the authority decides to prohibit the removal of an important hedgerow it must let you know within six weeks (by serving a hedgerow Retention Notice).
 There is a right of appeal against a Hedgerow Retention Notice.

 If you remove a hedgerow without permission you may face an unlimited fine and you may also have to replace the hedgerow.

 The Hedgerow Regulations do not apply to every hedge.
 You will need permission to remove a hedgerow if it is on: